stelligent/hamburgerstore/README.md

 # description :hamburger:

 Hamburger Store keeps all the values in a DyanmoDB table.
 Hamburger Store follows the Amazon best practice of "always encrypt data at rest"; all values are encrypted using KMS, so you can safely secure sensitive data.
-All calls require specifying the data store name, and the KMS key to use to encrypt/decrypt with.
+All calls require specifying the data store name, and the KMS key to use to encrypt with.
 Most of the time you'll probably just be looking up single values, but functionality is provided to dump the entire data store so it can be viewed easily.

 # usage :hamburger: